johnlivingprooff/alo-sales_v1.0.1/README.md

-# 🧭 Lead Tracker Dashboard
+# 🧭 Alo Lead Tracker Dashboard

 **A lightweight, secure, and efficient sales lead tracking system built with React and Supabase.**